Project-CETI/whale-birth-data-and-analysis-suite/README.md

 Check that the file "model_args.py" points to the right paths.

 ### Data
-Use your segmentation numpy file output of yolo and story them in the following format:
+Use your segmentation numpy file output of yolo and store them in the following format:

 <segmentation_data_dir>/masks_npy